ksator/stream_openconfig_telemetry_from_junos_to_kafka_using_telegraf/README.md

   - to collect openconfig data from Junos devices (`jti_openconfig_telemetry` input plugin, Telegraf is a grpc client)
   - to produce Kafta messages (with the data collected from Junos devices) to the Kafka broker (`kafka` output plugin).
 - Consumers:
-  - a Kafka command line tool (kafkacat) to consume messages from the broker
+  - a command line tool (kafkacat) to consume Kafka messages
-  - python scripts to consume messages from the broker
+  - python scripts to consume Kafka messages

 # Requirements

 ## Host requirements

-Install Docker and install Docker-compose
+Install Docker and Docker-compose

 ## Junos requirements